interplanaria/bitsim/README.md

 node
 ```

-> for more information on how to use NodeJS REPL, see the [docs](https://nodejs.org/api/repl.html)
+> For more information on how to use NodeJS REPL, see the [docs](https://nodejs.org/api/repl.html).

-> we will be using [`.then`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) syntax to read the callbacks in realtime without async scope. it's worth noting that ordinarily, you'd probably want to use async/await.
+> NOTE: We will be using [`.then`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) syntax to read the callbacks in realtime without async scope. it's worth noting that ordinarily, you'd probably want to use async/await.

 ## 3. initialize new Bitsim controller